CP1404/Practicals/prac_05/README.md

-6. Ideally, the reviewer would re-check this new work after the updates and make more comments... then the author does more work if need be... reviewer adds more comments... until all good (the reviewer decides when it\'s finished) ... then the reviewer would close the pull request.
+6. Ideally, the reviewer would re-check this new work after the updates and make more comments... then the author does more work if need be... reviewer adds more comments... until all good (the reviewer decides when it's finished) ... then the reviewer would close the pull request.
     In our simplified version of this process, you can just **Merge the pull request** now (add a comment if you want):
     ![](../images/05image13.png)
     GitHub will tell you that the feedback branch can be deleted.
-    You\'re welcome to delete it.
+    You're welcome to delete it.

 7. Now the master branch has been updated on GitHub, but not locally.
     You should switch back to the master branch locally by clicking in